 Although I just mentioned a 4c difference from the before and after tax NTA at June 30, I did notice recently a lot of that has closed.
 Does that simply mean they have sold plenty of shares and realized gains in the last few months?
 Basically I was wondering if around 4c will end up being the franking credits that come across to the open ended fund structure (assuming markets and their overall portfolio don’t move much).

-Once again I point out I wasn’t a shareholder in EGI, and I didn’t buy APL specifically for any future franking, so could be getting mixed up.
 Perhaps if investors out there have been drawn to these situations with franking in mind, I would be curious as to their expectations here.

 ASX FRANKED DIVIDEND STRATEGIES FOR 2021 & 2022?

 - ASX LIC wind ups / restructures offering hidden franking benefits

 - M&A boom to unlock franked dividend benefits

 - ASX LICs searching for target stocks to assist with stockpiling franking credits